Hendy/umbraco-look/README.md

 var lookResult = lookQuery.Search();
 ```

-When the query is performed, the source LookQuery model is compiled, such that it can be useful to hold onto a reference for any subsequent paging queries.
-The
+When the search is performed, the source LookQuery model is compiled (such that it can be useful to hold onto a reference for any subsequent paging queries).

-LookResult model returned implements Examine.ISearchResults so that it can be integrated into existing site architecture, whilst the Matches property will
-return the results enumerable as strongly typed LookMatch objects.
+The LookResult model returned implements Examine.ISearchResults, but extends it with a Matches property that will return the results enumerated as strongly typed LookMatch objects (useful for lazy access to the assocated IPublishedContent item and other data) and a Facets property for any facet results.

 ```csharp